PatchLore/Promptedia/DESIGN_BRIEF.md

-# Promptopedia - Design Brief & Summary
+# On Point Prompt - Design Brief & Summary

 ## 🎯 App Overview

-**Promptopedia** is a searchable, filterable library of AI prompts for image generation, music creation, writing, business, and coding.
+**On Point Prompt** is a searchable, filterable library of AI prompts for image generation, music creation, writing, business, and coding.
 Users can browse, search, save favorites, and submit their own prompts.

 ---